joewebb11/joewebb11.github.io/_posts/2019-04-02-northwinds_business_analysis.markdown

 permalink:  northwinds_business_analysis
 ---

-For the Northwinds business analysis project, I'm working with the Northwind database.
-Northwinds is a fictious consumer products company that has offices in the Seattle, Washington, USA and London, British Isles.
+For the Northwinds business analysis project, I worked with the Northwind database, which is a fictious database for a consumer products company that has offices in the Seattle, Washington, USA and London, British Isles.
 After analyzing the database, I'll provide insight and recommendations to the Northwinds' 'Stakeholders'.

 Data will be explored that will reveal business related questions and each question will be answered using Hypothesis Testing.
-Throughout the process of exploring the data and answering the questions, valuable knowledge will be gained that will provide business insight.
-Conclusions and recommendations will be communicated in the results.
+Throughout this process, valuable knowledge will be gained and based on the results of the tests, conculsions and recommendations will be offered.

 The Scientific Method (shown below) will be used as a guide.